whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 This feature will be marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
 To use this feature, add `snowflake_image_repository_resource` to `preview_features_enabled` field in the provider configuration.

+### *(new feature)* snowflake_image_repositories data source
+Added a new preview data source for image repositories.
+See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/show-image-repositories).

+This feature will be marked as a stable feature in future releases.
+Breaking changes are expected, even without bumping the major version.
+To use this feature, add `snowflake_image_repositories_datasource` to `preview_features_enabled` field in the provider configuration.

 ### *(new feature)* Managing tags for image repositories

 The [snowflake_tag_association](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs/resources/tag_association) can now be used for managing tags in [image repositories](https://docs.snowflake.com/en/sql-reference/sql/create-image-repository).